isomerpages/moe-fuhuapri/_departments/Mathematics.md

 We recognise that assessment is an integral part of learning.
-Assessment provides us with important information such as the level of mastery students have attained, effectiveness of pedagogies used in the classrooms, learning gaps etc. To get a more holistic view of the teaching process, we have added the assessment component to the C-P-A approach.
-In Fuhua Primary, we use the C-P-A + A approach where assessment data is used consistently to guide us in planning and implementing the lessons.
+Assessment provides us with important information such as the level of mastery students have attained, effectiveness of pedagogies used in the classrooms and students' learning deficiencies.
+To get a more holistic view of the teaching process, we have added the assessment component to the C-P-A approach.
+In Fuhua Primary, we use the C-P-A + A approach where assessment data is used consistently to guide us in planning and implementing effective lessons.